The four operations on perverse motives: Weights

 \subsection{\'Etale realization and $\ell$-adic perverse Nori motives}

-Let $S$ be a Noetherian excellent scheme finite-dimensional scheme, let $\ell$ be a prime number invertible over $S$; we assume that $\ell$ is odd and that $S$ is a $\bbQ$-scheme.
+Let $S$ be a Noetherian excellent scheme finite-dimensional scheme, let $\ell$ be a prime number invertible over $S$; we assume that $S$ is a $\bbQ$-scheme.
 (By Expos\'e XVIII-A of \cite{GTG}, the hypotheses above imply Hypothesis~5.1 in Ayoub's paper \cite{AyoubEtale}.)
 Under this hypothesis, Ayoub has constructed an \'etale $\ell$-adic realization functor on $\DA_\ct(S)$, compatible with pullbacks.

 \begin{theo}(See \cite{AyoubEtale} sections 5 and 10.)
 Denote by $\Dbc(S,\bbQ_\ell)$ the category of constructible $\ell$-adic complexes on $S$.
 Then we have a triangulated functor $\Ret_S:\DA_\ct(S)\ra \Dbc(S,\bbQ_\ell)$ for every $S$ and, for every morphism $f:S\ra S'$, with $S'$ satisfying the same hypotheses as $S$, we have an invertible natural transformation